LLC: A Step-by-Step Guide

 Add Information on Owners of the LLC

-List all owners’ information, including yourself, even if you already provided this information.
+Tip: List all owners’ information, including yourself, even if you already provided this information.
 Owners can be individuals and business entities.

-Add Information for LLC's Business Address
+Add Information for the LLC's Business Address

-This is the physical location of the business where official correspondence and legal documents can be sent.
+The LLC’s Business Address is the physical location of the business where official correspondence and legal documents can be sent.
 It's important to note that a P.O. box cannot be used as the business address as it is not a physical location.

 Be sure to provide a complete and accurate address for your LLC's physical location, including the street name, building number, and suite or unit number if applicable.
-This information might be included in the public record, so it's important to ensure that it is up-to-date and correct.
+This information might be included in the public records, so it's important to ensure that it is up-to-date and correct.

 Note that a home address can also be used as a business address.